Ben-G/Website/content/post/24-Flux-iOS.md

         let filter: AnnotationFilterType
     }

     /// Navigates to details of a filter group. struct EnterFilterGroup: AnyAction {
         let filterGroup: AnnotationFilterGroupType
     }

     /// Leaves detail view of a filter group. struct LeaveFilterGroup: AnyAction { }

     /// Disables all filters.
     struct ResetFilters: AnyAction { }

     /// Disables all filters within a filter group. struct ResetFiltersInGroup: AnyAction {
         let filterGroup: AnnotationFilterGroupType
     }
 }
 {{< /highlight >}}

-Even without an in-depth understanding of the feature it should be somewhat obvious which state transitions these actions initiate.
+Even without an in-depth understanding of the feature it should be somewhat understandable which state transitions these actions initiate.
 One of the many benefits of the Flux architecture is that this list of actions is an exhaustive overview of all state changes that can be triggered for this particular feature.

 #### Step 3: Implement the Response to Actions in the Store

 In this step we implement the core business logic of a feature.
-I personally tend to implement this step using TDD, which we'll discuss a little later.
+I personally tend to implement this step using TDD, which I'll discuss a little later.
 The implementation of a store can be summarized as following:

 1. Register store with dispatcher for all actions it is interested in.
 In the current example that would be all `AnnotationFilteringActions`.
 2. Implement a handler that will be called for each of the individual actions.